-Service in Armed Forces.
+- Service in Armed Forces.
 Evidence that a male has served honorably in the U.S. Armed Forces such as a Form DD-214 or his Honorable Discharge Certificate.
-These documents serve as evidence that his failure to register was not knowing and willful.

-Third Party Affidavits.
-Affidavits from parents, teachers, employers, doctors and others concerning reasons for not registering may help grantees in making determinations in cases regarding willful and knowing failure to register.
+These documents serve as evidence that his failure to register was not knowing and willful. - Third Party Affidavits.
+Affidavits from parents, teachers, employers, doctors and others concerning reasons for not registering may help grantees in making determinations in cases regarding willful and knowing failure to register. - Self-Attestation.
+Signed statement that explains the circumstance under which the individual's failure to register was not knowing and willful.
+This method of documentation may be sufficient if other forms of documentation or third-party corroboration are not available.
+For template, see Attachment 1 of WSD 16-18.